mpanighetti/install-or-defer/README.md

 Here's what needs to be in place in order to use this framework:

-- The current version of this framework officially supports __macOS Catalina, Big Sur, Monterey, and Ventura__, but older script versions should continue to function normally for previous macOS releases (note, however, that those versions of macOS are no longer receiving regular security updates from Apple and thus may not benefit from this framework).
+- The current version of this framework officially supports __macOS Big Sur, Monterey, Ventura, and Sonoma__, but older script versions should continue to function normally for previous macOS releases (note, however, that those versions of macOS are no longer receiving regular security updates from Apple and thus may not benefit from this framework).
 - Target Macs must be __enrolled in Jamf Pro__ and have the `jamfHelper` binary installed.

 ### Optional